-Businesses offering full-month party packages say 100-day celebrations used to be unheard of in Singapore, but have become the rage in the last three years.
+Businesses offering full-month party packages say 100-day celebrations used to be unheard of in Singapore, but have become the rage in the last four years.
 Irene Ong from Marketing and Partnership at Choz Confectionery says Choz now gets five to eight such requests every month.

 These are mostly from millennials, aged 25 to 32, who also tend to throw a fancier and more elaborate party.
 They spend about 20 to 30 per cent more than customers organising full-month celebrations, possibly because they have more time to plan, Irene says.

 Most of the young parents tend to be less strict about adhering to tradition, adds Lim Pei Lin, who runs home bakery Mrs Ergul Delish Treats.
-She has received about 10 per cent more requests for 100-day confectionery in the last two years.
+She has received about 10 per cent more requests for 100-day confectionery in the last three years.

 Young Parents delves into why this growing trend might just become a new tradition.

 With sore nipples from round-the-clock breastfeeding and sleep deprivation at its peak, who has time to plan a party and still be a good host 30 days after childbirth?

 Not even actress Joanne.
 “I can’t imagine what it’s like to organise a full-month celebration because at the one-month mark, it just felt too soon,” the 34-year-old shared on her Facebook page.